 Go to the Outgoing Mail Server (SMTP) section, and update your password in the password field.

 From your iPhone settings screen, go into Accounts. and then click through to your DCSI email account

 Experiencing slow speeds and dropouts on your internet connection?
 The culprit might be right inside your house.
 As we move increasingly to wireless connections in our homes, Wi-Fi performance issues are becoming more prevalent.

 Wi-Fi issues have become so widespread that nbnco have put out a handy guide that is relevant to all Wi-Fi users, not just those connected to nbn.
 Their key advice centres around the placement of your home modem or router.
 Points they ask you to consider:

 - Is your router placed in the centre of your home?
-Consider your Wi-Fi signal range as a radius extending from the router itself, dissipating as it travels.
-Placing your router as close as possible to the centre of your home will give you better coverage within the premises.
+Consider your Wi-Fi signal range as a radius extending from the router itself, becoming weaker as it travels.
+Placing your router as close as possible to the centre of your home will give you better coverage.
 Consider how and where you use your devices – the router should be as close as possible to the centre of your usage zone, which might mean you actually locate the router closer to the end of the house if that is where all your devices are located and used.

 - Is your router elevated?
 NBN advise that, for best results, your router will ideally be 2 metres off the ground, and you will not have obstructions between the router and the devices that connect to it.
 A router at a higher elevation is less likely to be obstructed.

 - Are there any Wi-Fi dampeners between your router and your devices?
 Objects block signal, and the more objects your signal passes through, the weaker it will get.
 Consider relocating moveable objects that may be dampening the signal between your router and your devices, such as fish tanks, appliances or other objects.
 Walls themselves will also degrade the signal, but are less easy to relocate – in this case, it may be better to relocate the router itself.